wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 In this example, note how part of the 1965 dataset, plotted in gray, was not interpolated.
 These points do not share any transect stations with the 1939 dataset and so were excluded not interpolted.
 Any transect data excluded from this step, by default, is not included in later elevation change calculations.

 Next, the program begins the calculation procedure.
-In general, it will first calculate elevation change rates at each interpolation point in the cross-section and, upon completion, will then calculate their mean.
+In general, it will first calculate elevation-change rates at each interpolation point in the cross-section and, upon completion, will then calculate their mean.

 Prior to the interpolation point calculations, it will slice through the second starting DataFrame to see if we have chosen to exclude any parts of our survey data pair from consideration.
 The resulting exclusion zone is simply a range of stations.